- Question about Pit Bull Statistics

 Response from Dr. Polsky

-A North Carolina attorney’s faulty belief about pit bulls
+North Carolina attorney seeking affidavit about pit bulls

 I am an attorney in Salisbury, NC.
 I have a small case of woman who was subject to an unprovoked attack by a pit bull.
 Thankfully her injuries were not severe and the possible damage recovery is small.
 The cases does not justify spending thousands on an expert.
 All I need is an expert to provide an one page affidavit about the dangerous propensity of a pit bull to survive a summary judgment motion

 NC and other states now also look at breed and whether that breed has a vicious propensity As a Maryland court held: “showing that the owner knew a dog was part pit bull is sufficient.
 It is no longer necessary to show that this particular pit bull is dangerous.
 Pit bulls are inherently dangerous ” An attorney no longer needs to prove that someone’s pet rattlesnake had previously bitten someone – rattlesnakes are inherently dangerous.

 All the data point to pit bulls as dangerous.
 Pit bulls are about 6% of the dogs in the US but pit bulls account for 66% of all deaths, 48% of the infant deaths, 62% of owners deaths, 54% of all deaths to family members, 51% of all surgeries, 90% of the deaths to other dogs, 87% of the deaths to cats, etc. It cannot be a coincident that pit bulls are number 1 in every category.